spatialos/gdk-for-unity/docs/content/component-data.md

 ## Component Data
-SpatialOS components are generated from `.schema` files into components that the Unity ECS can understand.
-See the schemalang [docs](https://docs.improbable.io/reference/13.0/shared/schema/introduction#schema-introduction) for details on how to create schema components.
+The [code generator](./code-generator.md) uses `.schema` files to generate components that the Unity ECS can understand.
+See the schemalang [docs](https://docs.improbable.io/reference/latest/shared/schema/introduction#schema-introduction) for details on how to create schema components.

+> Note that code generation is run when you open Unity or by pressing Improbable > Generate Code in the Unity menu.

 ### Overview

 A `struct`, which implements `Unity.Entities.IComponentData` and `Improbable.Gdk.Core.ISpatialComponentData`, is generated for each SpatialOS component.

-Each of these structs will be named `SpatialOS[schemalang component name]` and will contain only the schema data fields.
-It will **Not** contain any fields or methods pertaining to [commands](commands.md) or [events](events.md) defined on that component.
+The generation process names each of these structs according to the relevant schemalang component name, SpatialOS[schemalang component name].
+The structs only contain the schema data fields.
+They do *not* contain any fields or methods relating to [commands](commands.md) or [events](events.md) defined on that component.

 For example: